 Read more from our current catalog (pdf)…

-The Dental programs strictly adhere to all the Health Sciences and Nursing Division policies, which are detailed on the division admissions information page.
+The Dental programs strictly adhere to all the Health and Wellness Division policies, which are detailed on the division admissions information page.

 Supplemental Admissions Process